-- Interval Funds vs Closed-End Funds: Interval funds are classified as closed-end funds but they're not the same.
-For example, interval funds do not typically trade on the secondary market and they typically trade at the fund's NAV, while closed-end funds do not share these qualities.
+- Interval Funds vs. Closed-End Funds: Interval funds are classified as closed-end funds, but they're not the same.
+For example, interval funds do not typically trade on the secondary market and they typically trade at the fund's NAV.
+Closed-end funds do not share these qualities.

 - Interval Fund Holdings: One of the most unique qualities of interval funds is that they tend to invest in a diverse range of assets, which may not be held in other types of funds.
-For example, interval funds can invest in illiquid assets, such as farmland and forestry land, and other alternative investment types or securities, such as business loans and private equity funds.
+For example, interval funds can invest in illiquid assets, such as farmland and forestry land, or other alternative investment types or securities, such as business loans and private equity funds.

 - Interval Fund Expenses: The expenses for interval funds tend to be significantly higher than open-end mutual funds, closed-end funds, and ETFs.
-Fees and expenses vary from fund to fund but you can expect to pay management fees of 1.5 percent and higher, service fees of up to 0.25 percent, and over 3.5 percent in annual fees.
-These costs are two to three times the expenses for most mutual funds and ETFs.
-Front-end sales charges, broker commissions, redemption fees may also apply to interval funds.
+Fees and expenses vary, but you'll likely pay management fees of 1.5% and higher, service fees up to 0.25%, and over 3.5% in annual fees.
+These costs are considerably higher than the expenses for most mutual funds and ETFs.
+Front-end sales charges, broker commissions, and redemption fees may also apply to interval funds.

-- Interval Funds Yields: The ability to invest in alternate types of assets and the ability to limit investor redemptions (withdrawals), creates the greater ability for interval fund managers to pay out higher periodic distributions to investors.
-Therefore investors may enjoy greater yields and higher potential returns than other types of funds.
+- Interval Funds Yields: The freedom to invest in alternate types of assets and limit investor redemptions (withdrawals) offers greater ability for interval fund managers to pay out higher periodic distributions to investors.
+Therefore investors may enjoy greater yields and higher potential returns than with other types of funds.

-Now that you know the basics of interval funds, you can determine if buying shares of this unique investment type is a good idea or not.
+Now that you know the basics of interval funds, you can determine if buying shares of this unique investment is a good idea.
 Like other types of funds, interval funds have their advantages and disadvantages.